hayden-donnelly/programming-problems/ragaman/README.md

 # Ragaman
+Problem is from the Canadian Computing Competition's online grader.\
+Time limit: 3 seconds.\
+All test cases passed.

 ## Problem Description
 An anagram of a string is formed by rearranging the letters in the string.
 For example, the anagarams of aab are aab, aba, and baa.